 Oakland Urban Farms And Community Gardens

 Oakland is also home to multiple urban farms and community gardens.
-Some of them even offer tours to the public.

 City Slicker Farm Stand